 Feathered Bangs Vs Layered Bangs

-Feathered bangs and layered bangs are quite similar.
+Feathered bangs and layered bangs are pretty similar.
 They are both stylish for women and look good on everyone.
 Layered bangs fall in layers that can achieve any number of effects on the overall appearance of your hair.
-Feathered bangs, on the other hand, require more creativity with the scissors and add character to hair.
+On the other hand, Feathered bangs require more creativity with the scissors and add character to hair.

-Some people prefer them because they show that a lot of effort, time, and courage has been applied behind a mirror.
-The procedure to obtain either a feathered bang or a layered bang are the same to some extent.
+Some people prefer them because they show that a lot of effort, time, and courage have been given behind a mirror.
+The procedure to obtain either a feathered or layered bang is the same to some extent.
 It only differs when you are creating the bangs in the final step.

 You can create any layered bangs style at home.
 What you require are the right tools and bravery!
 Ensure the scissors are sharp and fit your hands.
-If your hands get shaky, stop the process, relax and try again.
-It is important to cut your hair carefully because it can’t be replaced after that.
+Stop the process, relax, and try again if your hands get shaky.
+It is essential to cut your hair carefully because you can’t replace it once cut!

 A wrong cut might force you to change your desired style.
 If you worry about complicated styles, then you can visit the salon for professional assistance.
 Remember to choose a layered bangs hairstyle that complements your facial features and represents your unique style.
 A stylist can help you with that.
 Other things to consider are your hair texture and length.
 Finish off these looks with a flattering dress and step out with confidence.